-The Police Pension Scheme (PPS) is a contributory occupational pension, governed by the Police Pension Regulations 1987 (as amended) and related regulations that are made under the Police Pensions Act 1976.
+The Police Pension Scheme (PPS) is a contributory occupational pension scheme, governed by the Police Pension Regulations 1987 (as amended) and related regulations that are made under the Police Pensions Act 1976.
 The 2006 Police Pension Scheme (NPPS) which started on 1 April 2006, is a contributory occupational pension scheme governed by the Police Pension Act 1976 (as amended by the Police Pension Regulations 2007).
-The Police Pension Scheme 2015 which started on 1st April 2015 is also a contributory occupational pension governed by the Police Pension Act 1976 (as amended by the Police Pension Regulations 2015) Officers make a contribution from their pensionable pay, based on salary bandings.
+The Police Pension Scheme 2015 (PPS 2015) which started on 1st April 2015 is also a contributory occupational pension scheme governed by the Police Pension Act 1976 (as amended by the Police Pension Regulations 2017).
+The Police Pension Scheme governed by the Police Pension Act 1976 (as amended by the Police Pension Regulations 2015) Officers make a contribution from their pensionable pay, based on salary bandings.
 The employee's contribution is set nationally by the Home Office and is subject to triennial revaluation.
 A Pension Fund was set up on 1 April 2006 to administer all three schemes.

-This is an unfunded scheme administered by the Chief Constable, meaning that there are no investment assets built up to meet the pensions liabilities, and cash has to be generated to meet actual pensions payments as they eventually fall due.
-Under the Police Pension Fund Regulations 2007, if the amounts receivable by the pensions fund for the year is less than amounts payable, the Chief Constable must annually transfer an amount required to meet the deficit to the pensions fund.
+This is an unfunded scheme administered by the Chief Constable, meaning that there are no investment assets built up to meet the pension liabilities, and cash has to be generated to meet actual pensions payments as they eventually fall due.
+Under the Police Pension Fund Regulations 2007, if the amounts receivable by the pensions fund for the year is less than amounts payable, the Group must annually transfer an amount required to meet the deficit to the pensions fund.
 Subject to parliamentary scrutiny and approval, up to 100% of this cost is met by central government pension top-up grant.
-If however, the pension fund is in surplus for the year, the surplus is required to be transferred from the pension fund to the Chief Constable who must then repay the amount to central government
+In the unlikely event that the pension fund is in surplus for the year, the surplus is required to be transferred from the pension fund to the Group which must then repay the amount to central government

-The PPS, NPPS and the 2015 scheme are defined benefit schemes paid from revenue (without managed pension assets) Accrued net pension liabilities have been assessed on an actuarial basis in accordance with IAS 19 Employee Benefits, the net liability and a pensions reserve for both Pension schemes has been recognised on the balance sheet, as have entries in the CIES for movements in the asset / liability relating to the defined benefit scheme.
+The PPS, NPPS and 2015 scheme are defined benefit schemes paid from revenue (without managed pension assets).
+Accrued net pension liabilities have been assessed on an actuarial basis in accordance with IAS 19 Employee Benefits, the net liability and a pensions reserve for both Pension schemes has been recognised on the balance sheet, as have entries in the CIES for movements in the asset / liability relating to the defined benefit scheme.
 Transfers into and out of the scheme representing joining and leaving police officers, are recorded on a cash basis in the pension fund, because of the length of time taken to finalise the sums involved.

-Following the code's requirements, IAS 19 has been fully recognised in the Chief Constable and Group accounts.
+Following the Code's requirements, IAS 19 has been fully recognised in the Group accounts.
 Scheme liabilities as shown on the balance sheet are calculated by determining future liabilities for pension payments and applying a discount rate equal to the yield on an index of long dated AA rated corporate bonds as at 31 March 2021.
-The pension liabilities in these accounts have been calculated accordingly at a discount rate of 2.00%.
-(2.25% 2019/20).
+The pension liabilities in these accounts have been calculated accordingly at a discount rate of 2.00% (2.25% in 2019/20).